apostrophecms/docs/docs/guide/custom-ui.md

 ## Overriding standard Vue components through configuration

 There can be only one `AposDocsManager` Vue component definition in a project, but sometimes we need different behavior for a specific piece type only.
-We could work around this by adding conditional logic to the component, but this results in code that is hard to maintain, and also means we are stuck maintaining a copy of a complex component and missing out on bug fixes and improvements.
+We could work around this by overriding a core component and adding conditional logic, but this results in code that is hard to maintain, and also means we are stuck maintaining a copy of a complex component and missing out on bug fixes and improvements.
 It would be better if we could **specify a different, custom component name to be used** to manage a particular piece type.

 Here is an example of how to do that: